skolbot.AI Chatbot for Schools

 1. Training on institution-specific data (15%)

 The chatbot must answer questions specific to your institution, not sector generalities.
-Analysis of 12,000 Skolbot conversations (Sept 2025 — Feb 2026) reveals that 89% of prospects ask about tuition fees and 78% about apprenticeship programmes.
-A chatbot that does not know your fees or your apprenticeship offering fails on the most frequent questions.
+Analysis of 12,000 Skolbot conversations (Sept 2025 β€” Feb 2026) reveals that 89% of prospects ask about tuition costs and 78% about internship and co-op programs.
+A chatbot that does not know your tuition rates or your internship offerings fails on the most frequent questions.

 2. Native multilingual support (12%)